10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 The dashboard also allows senior management to check on sales performance by team, type, and individual sales representatives while tracking efficiency and gross sales amount.

-A well-designed sales dashboard answers two recurring questions: Are we going to hit our number this quarter?
+Two questions drive every well-designed sales dashboard: Are we going to hit our number this quarter?
 And if not, where do we need to focus?

 Key metrics to track include:

-- Pipeline value and coverage ratio (pipeline divided by quota, healthy coverage is typically three times or higher)
+- Pipeline value and coverage ratio calculated as pipeline divided by quota, where healthy coverage is typically three times or higher

 - Pipeline velocity (how quickly deals move through stages)